LambdaSharp/LambdaSharpTool/Docs/syntax/Module-App.md

 <dt><code>EventSource</code></dt>
 <dd>

 The <code>EventSource</code> attribute specifies a 'Source' property override for app events.
 When empty, the 'Source' property is set by the app request.
-When omitted, the default value is <code>!Sub "Module:${Module::FullName}"</code>.
+When omitted, the default value is the full module name, followed by the logical ID of the app.
+For example, <code>My.Module::MyApp</code>.

 <i>Required</i>: No